Air Board Approves New Trucking Regulations, Will Cost Warehouse Operators Millions

 - force warehouse operators to cover any additional administrative costs.

-Moreover, the proposed rule would also impose additional, permanent costs on warehouses of approximately $.90 per square foot, totaling close to $1 billion annually.
+Moreover, the proposed rule will also impose additional, permanent costs on warehouses of approximately $.90 per square foot, totaling close to $1 billion annually.

 The ISR impacts warehouses and falls short of it's goals

 However, most warehouses will end up paying the fee as it will not be feasible comply with all the regulation mandates.
-Very little electric infrastructure for trucks currently exists.
+After all, very little electric infrastructure for trucks currently exists.

 It's also important to note that warehouse operators have no control over the types of trucks that go into their warehouse.
 It's comparable to how restaurants or retail stores have no control over what cars enter their parking lot.